MahdiMajidzadeh/CodeIgniter-Zarinpal-gateway/README.md

-# CodeIgniter-Zarinpal-getway
+# CodeIgniter-Zarinpal-gateway
-Codeigniter library for Iranian getway, [Zarinpal](https://www.zarinpal.com/)
+Codeigniter library for Iranian gateway, [Zarinpal](https://www.zarinpal.com/)

 ##how to install
 Copy `Zarinpal.php` and `nusoap.php` to `application/libraries` of your own project.